Azure/azure-quickstart-templates/401-custom-images-scale/README.md

 TODO
 ====
-Use protected settings for keys blobxfer throws warnings about missing SSL context; fix Fix naming (e.g. final_vms.json baseTemplateUri isn't a full uri; it's a part of one')
+download and upload cutting don't work with directories in containers; fix Use protected settings for keys blobxfer throws warnings about missing SSL context; fix Fix naming (e.g. final_vms.json baseTemplateUri isn't a full uri; it's a part of one')